Crockett & Jones

-Crockett & Jones is a shoe manufacturing company, established in 1879 by Charles Jones and Sir James Crockett in Northampton, England.
+Crockett & Jones is a British shoe manufacturing company that was established in 1879 by James Crockett and Charles Jones in Northampton, England.
 They were able to establish the company with a grant from the Thomas White Trust.
-It specialises in the manufacture of Goodyear-welted footwear.
-It is currently being run by the great grandson of its co-founder, Charles Jones.
-Crockett & Jones produces both men's and women's footwear with three collections offered for men (Hand Grade Collection, Main Collection and Shell Cordovan Collection) and a limited range of boots and low heeled shoes produced for women.
+The company specialises in the manufacture of Goodyear-welted footwear.
+It is currently being run by the great-grandson of its co-founder, Charles Jones.
+Crockett & Jones produces both men's and women's footwear, with three collections offered for men (Hand Grade Collection, Main Collection and Shell Cordovan Collection), and a limited range of boots and low-heeled shoes produced for women.